Davidson-09/framer-interest/examples/README.md

    cd pinterest-vanilla-example
    ```

-2. Copy the `vanilla-js-example.html` file to your project directory.
+2. Copy both `vanilla-js-example.html` and `vanilla-js-callback.html` files to your project directory.

-3. Open the HTML file in your browser:
+3. Open the main HTML file in your browser:
    ```bash
    open vanilla-js-example.html
    ```

+4. When you click the "Login with Pinterest" button, you'll be redirected to Pinterest for authentication.
+After authentication, you'll be redirected to the callback page, which will check for the Pinterest token cookie and redirect you back to the main page.

 ## Notes